Secure Engine Manager

 - The APIs are thread-safe.

-The Secure Element (SE) Manager provides thread-safe APIs for the Secure Element's mailbox interface.
+The Secure Engine (SE) Manager provides thread-safe APIs for the Secure Engine's mailbox interface.
 The SE Manager will use the SE hardware peripherals to accelerate cryptographic operations.

 The functionality of the SE Manager includes